 Unity Bank allows extra repayments on its home loans.
 Limits may apply – for example, at the time of writing, the Fixed Rate Home Loan allows up to $10,000 extra repayments without penalty.
 Contact Unity Bank for details, terms and conditions.

 To give you an idea of how making extra repayments could save you money in interest over the life of your loan, you might like to try our Extra Repayments Calculator.

 Unity Bank offers a redraw facility on their All In One, First Rate and Investment Loan home loans at the time of writing.
 Unity Bank does not offer a redraw facility on its Fixed Rate home loan.
 Fees and charges may apply to use of a redraw facility.
 Contact Unity Bank for details.

 If you’re in the market for a home loan, compare some of your home loan options with Canstar:

 Unity Bank was originally established in 1970 as Waterside Workers’ of Australia Credit Union to benefit maritime workers and their families.
 It has since expanded to include members in the mining and power industries and their families and local communities.
+In 2010, Reliance Bank merged with Unity Bank.
 In 2018, Central Coast Credit Union merged with Unity Bank.